bliutwo/pomodoro/README.md

 Small python scripts designed to help with productivity.

 Uses Python 2.
-TODO: Update to use Python 3.
+TODO: Eventually will use Python 3.

 Usage: